system76/docs/content/launch_2-firmware-update.md

 ![System76-Tester-firmware-update](/images/launch_2-firmware-update/Tester-in-firmware-update-mode-menu.png)

 Once the firmware update has completed, the keyboard will reset, the keyboard will be displayed in the Configurator window, and the LEDs will turn on to the default "spacetime" pattern.
+You can then restore your keyboard layout from the Keyboard Configurator by selecting "Import Layout".

 The button below the keyboard in the Configurator should now say "Configure Keyboard" instead of "Keyboard firmware update required!"